 It’s the most magical time of the year.
 It can be hard to realize that Christmas is just around the corner, though, and make plans for that family day.
 What does someone do after unwrapping gifts and enjoy a great breakfast in the morning, after all?
 You can only stare and smile at your cousins and in-laws for so long.

 Many places in laid-back Wine Country are closed on Christmas Day, but a visit to the city can reveal magical discoveries.
 Here are some ideas to keep everyone ho-ho-hopping:

--- Load the family in a car and take a trip to San Francisco, where all three downtown ice skating rinks (Union Square, Embarcadero Center and Yerba Buena Gardens) are open for you to show off your triple axels.
+— Load the family in a car and take a trip to the city to celebrate Christmas in San Francisco, where all three downtown ice skating rinks (Union Square, Embarcadero Center and Yerba Buena Gardens) are open for you to show off your triple axels.
 The Union Square rink is particularly jolly, as the commercial bustle will have ceased but the adjacent holiday tree remains shining brightly.
 Embarcadero Center and Yerba Buena Gardens, meanwhile, are open until late in the evening.

 Tip: For a truly festive day of play, load the family into a Pure Luxury limo, and zip to the city… laughing all the way.
 We’ll even tie on the jingle bells!